 To move from data to insights you need to gather the right data, define the right conversion, and have the right technology to track and provide you with comprehensive reports about the progress of conversion rates.
 Progress Sitefinity Digital Experience Cloud provides you with comprehensive conversion reports from which you derive meaningful conclusions about who did what and what you need to do to improve conversion rates.

 To see all conversion reports, navigate to Conversion tracking and then click on the specific conversion report you want to see in details.
 Conversion reports present you with a summary of the interactions your visitors have with your website, as well as with specific touchpoints you track or define.
-Most importantly, you can examine the current progress of conversion rates – how many visitors completed the conversion event in the conversion window and compare the current and historical average rates.
+Most importantly, you can examine the current progress of conversion rates – how many visitors and contacts completed the conversion event in the conversion window and compare the current and historical average rates.

 The Top touchpoints report gives you an overview of all touchpoints, both tracked and auto-discovered, with attribution to the specific conversion.
 For more information, see Track touchpoints and measure attributions.